Hierarchy settings

 6.2.
 Show descendants count

-You can also display the total number of children including the leaf nodes under a parent category.
+You can also display the total number of children including the leaf nodes under a parent category by enabling Show Descendants Count toggle.

 Prerequisite: the Show Child Count option should be enabled.